-Sewer fees are set at a monthly flat fee.
-Rates for the sewer enterprises are set by the Board of Directors to meet the costs of operations, capital improvements, and to fund debt service.
-The District's sewer rates increased by 8% in November 2019.
+Sewer fees are set at a monthly flat fee per equivalent dwelling unit (EDU).
+Rates for the sewer enterprise are set by the Board of Directors to meet the costs of operations, capital improvements, and to fund debt service.
+The District's sewer rate per EDU was \$52.82 per month, which was effective since November 2019.
+The District completed a rate study and held a public hearing during the year, which resulted in a rate increase per EDU to \$55.99 per month, or 6% over the prior rate, effective July 1, 2024.